Dr Anna Molony

 I gained my undergraduate Physics degree from Birmingham University and then studied for an MSc in Optoelectronic and Laser Devices at St. Andrews University.
 I carried out my PhD research on fibre Bragg gratings within the Photonics Research Group at Aston University, on a CASE studentship funded by GEC Marconi Materials Technology.
 I am also a chartered physicist (CPhys) and completed a mini MBA at Aston Business School as part of my PhD.

-Since becoming a patent attorney, I have advised clients operating in a wide range of technologies and sectors, with a particular focus on optics/photonics, telecommunications, RF technologies, software and mechanical devices.
+Since becoming a patent attorney, I have advised clients operating in a wide range of technologies and sectors, with a particular focus on telecommunications, optics/photonics, RF technologies, software and mechanical devices.
 See details of some of the patent applications I have worked on here.

 I am the Independent Non-Executive Director on the Board of Bowls England, the national governing body for the sport of lawn bowls in England.

-I am also a Trustee of Values Academy, a charity operating two schools in the Midlands which offer an alternative to mainstream education for young people at risk of social exclusion.
+I am also a Trustee/Director of Values Academy, a charity operating two schools in the Midlands which offer an alternative to mainstream education for young people at risk of social exclusion.
 I believe passionately in the power of education to improve people's life chances, and the team at Values Academy does some remarkable work with students who would otherwise have little or no hope of future success.
 Find out more here.